License Plates & Placards in ColoradoPage Overview

 Regular plates allow seven spaces to be filled in with letters (upper case), numerals (no zeros), dashes, blank spaces, and periods.
 Motorcycle plates, due to size restrictions, cut a character space off and allow only six.

 Obviously, no obscenities are allowed.
-A complete listing of character usage is available on the personalized plate application form.
+A complete listing of character usage is available on the Personalized License Plate Application (Form DR 2810).
 Make sure you are dear to the phrase you create because the costs are quite a bit more than standard state-issued plates:

 - Designer: $85 application fee; $50 renewal